Neckar and Rhine Bike and Boat

 The MS Patria is a comfortable river cruiser offering a very good standard of accommodation and facilities.
 On board she offers a salon and bar with large windows on the upper deck and a separate restaurant on the lower deck.
 There is a partially shaded sun deck with tables and chairs to relax and enjoy the view.

-Her 34 compact and practical cabins are arranged over two decks – 15 on the lower deck and 19 on the upper – and all have en-suite facilities and windows.
+She has 34 twin cabins (7 m²) with 2 separate single beds.
+They are arranged over two decks – 15 on the lower deck and 19 on the upper – and all have en-suite facilities, hair dryer and windows.
 The windows on the upper deck can be opened to fresh air.
 The windows in the lower deck cabins do not open but these cabins do feature air-conditioning.
-The majority of cabins feature two single beds standing at right angles.
+The majority of cabins feature two single beds situated at a right angle to each other.

 Meals consist of 7 buffet breakfasts, 6 packed lunches (6 light lunches for those remaining on board) and 7 evening meals.